How to Get Back to Regular TV from Smart TV – Full Guide

 6. Re-scan channels once back in TV/antenna mode to update your broadcast lineup.

-See also How to Load Terrarium on Firestick - Easy 2 Methods
+See also How to Check Internet Speed on a Samsung TV - Easy Guide

 Following those steps will make regular television through an antenna or cable your primary input again.
 But we still have more changes to make.